Cloud Readiness

 ENDMETHOD.

-Always adhere to cloud-ready development principles to ensure that your apps remain upgrade-stable and compatible with ABAP Cloud environments.
+Always follow cloud-ready development principles so your apps stay upgrade-stable and compatible with ABAP Cloud environments.

 Do I Have to Use RAP to Be Cloud Ready?

-RAP (RESTful Application Programming Model) is SAP’s recommended model for building cloud-native applications.
-It is based on:
+RAP (RESTful Application Programming Model) is SAP's recommended approach for building cloud-native applications.
+It rests on:

 - CDS Views for data modeling